SENSUIKAN!

 Rear Admiral (later Vice Admiral) Theodore S. Wilkinson's Third Amphibious Force, TF 31, lands Lt Gen (later General/Commandant) Alexander A. Vandegrift's 1st Marine Amphibious Corps at Cape Torokina, Empress Augusta Bay, Bougainville, Solomons.

-The I-38 returns to Rabaul.
+I-38 returns to Rabaul around 1300 (local).
 The harbor and Rabaul's airfields are attacked by 75 North American B-25 "Mitchells" escorted by 70 P-38 Lockheed "Lightning" fighters in support of the landings on Bougainville.
-The I-38 submerges.
-A minesweeper is sunk and three stores ships damaged.
-After the raid, the I-38 sinks one of the burning vessels with her deck gun.
+I-38 submerges.
+After the raid, I-38 scuttles one of the crippled vessels with her deck gun.

 The B-25's and P-38's claim 12 aircraft destroyed on the ground and 68 shot down during the raid.
 AA and air opposition is the strongest thus far encountered by the Fifth Air Force.
 21 American planes are lost.